hpreston/rpi-networklab/dhcp-server.md

 * Many network devices can act as a DHCP server, including Cisco switches and routers
 * Consumer grade all-in-one firewall/router/wireless devices provide DHCP services
-* Add a server to your lab and run an enteprise DHCP server such as Microsoft DHCP Server or ICS-DHCP on Linux
+* Add a server to your lab and run an enterprise DHCP server such as Microsoft DHCP Server or ICS-DHCP on Linux

 Each of the above have pros and cons, and depending on your needs in the lab at a given time one might make more sense than the others.
 I've always been a fan of the last option, running a "real" DHCP server because that is what most closely lines up with with what I need to work with on the job.
 However, the cost, overhead, and complexity of setting up a server in the lab is often a challenge.
 The fan noise alone can get to you eventually.